lindseykantor/autocomplete-engine/README.md

     - Query: O(k)
   - **Pros:** Extremely fast lookup, ideal for real-time autocomplete
   - **Cons:** Uses more memory due to the prefix map

+ **Design Decisions:**
+- Prioritized runtime efficency vs. memory storage in hash-based approach to mimic real autocomplete systems
+- Used a priority queue to efficently return the top-k matches across all implementations

 **Key Concepts Demonstrated:**
 - Algorithimic tradeoffs between time vs. space efficiency
 - Use of arrays, hash maps, priority queues, and binary search